 Connecting a controller

 With your PC or tablet connected to your console, you should see several new options, including Stream and Test streaming.
-Though it may be tempting to dive head first into the streaming abyss, you’ll want to make sure that you have a controller plugged in to your PC or tablet via USB, or using the wireless controller adapter for Windows 10.
-Alternatively, gamepads designed for the Xbox One S can be linked to a PC using a Bluetooth connection.
+Though it may be tempting to dive head first into the streaming abyss, you’ll want to make sure that you have a controller connected to your PC or tablet.

-At this point, if you haven’t already, it’s time to connect a micro-USB-to-USB cable between your Xbox One controller and any available port on your Windows 10 PC.
+At this point, if you haven’t already, it’s time to connect your Xbox One controller to your Windows 10 PC and start the streaming process.